Freshers: Here’s all you need to know about the Lancs’ college system

 The important thing to know about Lancaster University is that the colleges have a significant presence on campus, with historic rivalries with other colleges through sports, social media and general vibes.

-If you’re coming into your first year in Lancaster absolutely lost at who, what, where, when, and why in regards to colleges, look no further than this article to learn all about your chosen college’s history.
+If you’re coming into your first year at Lancaster absolutely lost about the who’s, what’s, where’s, when’s, and why’s in regards to colleges, look no further than this article to learn all about your chosen college’s history.

 Sorry Graduate College but this article is all about that undergrad lifestyle.